UCSC-VLAA/vit_cert/readme.md

 ```

 ## Acknowledgement
-This work is supported by a gift from Open Philanthropy, TPU Research Cloud (TRC) program, and Google Cloud Research Credits program.
+This repo is built on [MAE](https://github.com/facebookresearch/mae) and [smoothed-vit](https://github.com/MadryLab/smoothed-vit).
+And this work is supported by a gift from Open Philanthropy, TPU Research Cloud (TRC) program, and Google Cloud Research Credits program.